Javascript is not enabled.

 Getty Images

-In its updated guidelines, the group says that adults ages 50 to 80 who currently smoke or used to smoke the equivalent of one pack a day for 20 years should get an annual low-dose computed tomography scan (also called a CT scan), no matter how long ago they quit.
+In 2023, the ACS revised its screening guidelines in an effort to increase screening rates.
+The organization now says that adults ages 50 to 80 who currently smoke or used to smoke the equivalent of one pack a day for 20 years should annually get a low-dose computed tomography scan (also called a CT scan), no matter how long ago they quit.
+This means that even if you haven’t touched a cigarette in decades, you could be due for an annual lung cancer screening.

-The new criteria, published in the journal CA: A Cancer Journal for Clinicians, extend screening recommendations to about 5 million more adults.
-Previous ACS guidelines said that people no longer needed the annual cancer screening if it had been 15 years since they quit, and it was only recommended for current or former smokers between the ages of 55 to 74 who smoked the equivalent of one pack a day for 30-plus years.
+Previous ACS guidelines said that people no longer needed the annual cancer screening if it had been 15 years since they quit, and it was recommended only for current or former smokers between the ages of 55 and 74 who smoked the equivalent of one pack a day for 30-plus years.

-Robert Smith, lead author on the guidelines and senior vice president of early cancer detection science at the cancer society, explained in a news release that the change is based on new studies that “have shown extending the screening age for persons who smoke and formerly smoked, eliminating the ‘years since quitting’ requirement and lowering the pack per year recommendation could make a real difference in saving lives.”
+Robert Smith, lead author on the ACS guidelines and senior vice president of early cancer detection science at the cancer society, said the 2023 change was based on recent studies that “have shown extending the screening age for persons who smoke and formerly smoked, eliminating the ‘years since quitting’ requirement and lowering the pack per year recommendation could make a real difference in saving lives.”

 Warning Signs of Lung Cancer